akutschi/docs/content/documentation/Algorithms/Sorting/Merge-Sort/index.md

 draft: false
 ---

 The merge sort algorithm is a quite old algorithm to solve the __sorting problem__ but still widely used and it is a good introduction into __divide & conquer__ algorithms.
-With divide and conquer the problem to solve will be break down into smaller sub-problems which will solved recursively.
+With divide and conquer the problem to solve will be broken down into smaller sub-problems which will solved recursively.
 The results of these sub-problems will be combined somehow to get a solution for the initial problem.

 It is an efficient algorithm and it is an improvement over other more obvious sort algorithms like